 A club room supported by a kitchenette and servery is provided to allow for postmatch refreshments, shelter for parents bringing their children training, and as a space for coach education, referees' courses, etc. in support of the FA's aims to increase all aspects of the game.
-These social and educational spaces are supported by separate male, female and accessible toilets.
+These social and educational spaces are designed to give views across the playing areas and are supported by separate male, female and accessible toilets.

 Natural light is provided into social/education areas by way of larger windows in order to create light and visually interesting interiors, and minimise energy use while maintaining privacy and security.